tomwcodes/Screen-Guardian/memory.md

    - Header with navigation (About, Contact)
    - Hero section with clear value proposition
    - Filter section with dropdowns (Make, Model) and checkboxes
+   - Data source selection box positioned opposite the device box in a two-column layout
    - Results table with columns for screen protector attributes (Brand, Price, Quantity, Material, Rating, Link)
    - About and Contact sections
    - Enhanced footer with quick links and popular devices